-Assistant Coach (Offensive Coordinator/Tight Ends and Slots/Strength Coach)
+Assistant Coach (Offensive Coordinator)

 Prior to coming the staff at MIT, Brennan served as the offensive/defensive line coach at Noble and Greenough School from 2006-10.
 While he was there he helped the team to a pair of New England Championships (2006 & 2007) while putting together an unblemished record of 9-0 and winning the ISL title.
 Brennan also served as head coach of the JV program from 2007-10.